wolfSSL/wolfssl/linuxkm/patches/README.md

 ## An unlisted kernel version is NOT an unsupported one

-There are ten directories here and thirty-four supported kernel versions.
-The ten are **bases**, not the list of what is supported.
+There are twelve directories here and thirty-four supported kernel versions.
+The twelve are **bases**, not the list of what is supported.
 Most supported versions are served by a patch derived from a base belonging to a different version -- often a different series.
 If your version has no directory of its own, look it up in the coverage table below; it is almost certainly there.